gemhung/video-file-storage-server/README.md

   * Magic number
     - Parameterize magic numbers which can be found from rate-limiter, maximum file size upload and host address/port
   * Test
-    - Missing a lot of testings for now
+    - Missing a lot of test cases for now
   * Error handling
     - It's nice to have a more detailed, well-defined customized error class

 # Challenge Statement

 This challenge is about creating a simple video storage server with REST APIs